Effects of LESA in Three-Dimensional Supernova Simulations with Multi-Dimensional and Ray-by-Ray-plus Neutrino Transport

 \section{Conclusions}

-We presented an in-depth analysis of the effects of LESA in a set of eight 3D SN runs for two progenitors published in Paper~I. LESA was witnessed as a dipolar electron lepton-number emission asymmetry first by \citet{2014ApJ...792...96T} and was recently also seen in one 3D model by \citet{2018arXiv180707579O} and, possibly, by \citet{2018arXiv180905106V}.
-We observed the appearance of a strong LESA dipole mode after some 100\,ms p.b.\ in all of our models, for exploding 9\,$M_\odot$ and nonexploding 20\,$M_\odot$ cases, both with lower and doubled grid resolution, and with fully multi-dimensional (FMD) as well as ray-by-ray-plus (RbR+) neutrino transport, which neglects the nonradial components of the neutrino fluxes.
+We presented an in-depth analysis of the effects of LESA in a set of eight 3D SN runs for two progenitors published in Paper~I. LESA was first witnessed as a dipolar electron lepton-number emission asymmetry by \citet{2014ApJ...792...96T} in their 3D simulations with ray-by-ray-plus (RbR+) neutrino transport, which neglects the nonradial components of the neutrino fluxes.
+Recently, LESA was also seen in one 3D model with fully multi-dimensional (FMD) neutrino transport by \citet{2018ApJ...865...81O} and, possibly, by \citet{2019MNRAS.482..351V}.
+We observed the appearance of a strong LESA dipole mode after some 100\,ms p.b.\ in all of our models, for exploding 9\,$M_\odot$ and nonexploding 20\,$M_\odot$ cases, both with lower and doubled grid resolution, and with FMD as well as RbR+ neutrino transport.

 All characteristic features of LESA reported by \citet{2014ApJ...792...96T} and \citet{2014PhRvD..90d5032T} were also diagnosed in the present models: (1) phases where the dipole component of the lepton-number flux clearly dominates all higher-order multipoles and can reach even the strength of the monopole; (2) a relatively stable position or only slow migration of the dipole direction during the phases of a strong dipole; (3) corresponding hemispheric differences in the strength of proto-neutron star convection and in the electron and lepton fractions in the convection layer and above it; (4) a hemispheric asymmetry of the accretion layer between deformed shock and neutron star with greater accretion on the side of the higher lepton-number flux; (5) SASI-induced modulations of the LESA dipole in periods of strong SASI activity, when the LESA dipole is located close to the direction of SASI sloshing or close to the plane of SASI spiral motions.